OpenLiberty/open-liberty-operator/doc/user-guide.md

 ### Single Sign-On (SSO)

 Open Liberty provides capabilities to delegate authentication to external providers.
-Your application users can log in using their existing social media credentials from providers such as Google, Facebook, LinkedIn, Twitter, GitHub, and any OpenID Connect (OIDC) or OAuth 2.0 clients.
+Your application users can log in using their existing accounts for social media providers such as Google, Facebook, LinkedIn, Twitter, GitHub, or any OpenID Connect (OIDC) or OAuth 2.0 clients.
 Open Liberty Operator allows to easily configure and manage the single sign-on information for your applications.

 Configure and build the application image with single sign-on by following the instructions [here](https://github.com/OpenLiberty/ci.docker#security).